ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 ### npm Dependencies

 [npm](https://docs.npmjs.com/about-npm/) is a package registry for JavaScript/Typescript/etc libraries.
-Our npm dependencies are declared in [`package.json`](./package.json), with resolved versions tracked in [`package-lock.json`](./package-lock.json).
+Our npm dependencies are declared in [`package.json`](./package.json)/

-In general, when declaring dependencies in `package.json`, use the [`~` operator](https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept), which specifies that the `npm install` should only update patch dependencies.
+When declaring dependencies in `package.json`, always use the [`~` operator](https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept), which specifies that the `npm install` should only use the latest patch updates of dependencies, and not automatically upgrade to the latest minor updates without explicitly being told to do so.

-Note that `npm install` *can* change dependencies in `package-lock.json` - in general, use `npm ci` to install dependencies unless explicitly performing an update.

 <br />